It can be difficult to manage all the different bills and payments in our lives.

-If you’re worried you’re going to go into overdraft, follow the steps below.
+If you’re worried that you’re going to go into overdraft, follow the steps below.

 - Speak to your bank or building society as soon as possible.

-- If you feel vulnerable for any reason, explain your circumstances and your provider is obliged to be take this into consideration.
+- If you feel vulnerable for any reason, explain your circumstances – your provider is obliged to be take this into consideration.

-- If you’re struggling to pay bills and are already in debt, you should find help as soon as possible.
+- If you’re struggling to pay bills and are already in debt, find help as soon as possible.

 Want to find ways to free up cash and cut back on costs?
-See our guide Living on a squeezed income
+See our section Living on a squeezed income

 Contact your lender